Texas Christian University: Move to Thorp Spring, 1873–1895

 In 1873 the Clark brothers moved South to Thorp Spring and founded Add-Ran Male & Female College.
 TCU recognizes 1873 as its founding year, as it continues to preserve the original college through the AddRan College of Liberal Arts.

-Add-Ran College was one of the first coeducational institutions of higher education west of the Mississippi River, and the very first in Texas.
-This was a progressive step at a time when only 15% of the national college enrollment was female and almost all were enrolled at women's colleges.
+Add-Ran College was one of the first coeducational institutions of higher education west of the Mississippi River.
+The college expanded quickly from its first enrollment in Fall 1873 of 13 students.

-At Thorp Spring the fledgling college expanded quickly.
-The inaugural enrollment in Fall 1873 was 13 students, though this number rose to 123 by the end of the first term.
 Shortly thereafter, annual enrollment ranged from 200 to 400.
 At one time more than 100 counties of Texas were represented in the student body.
 The Clark brothers also recruited prestigious professors from all over the South to join them at Thorp Spring.
-The standards of the school and the efficiency of its work came to be recognized throughout the United States, and many graduates were welcomed at universities throughout the country.

-In 1889 Add-Ran College formed an official partnership with what would become the Christian Church (Disciples of Christ).
-This relationship with the church was a partnership of heritage and values, though the church never enjoyed any administrative role at TCU.
-Later that year the Clark brothers handed over all land, buildings, and assets and allowed the growing university to continue as a private institution; their only compensation was a request that their descendants should have free tuition (though this stipulation was never enforced).
+In 1889 Add-Ran College formed an official partnership with what would become the Christian Church (Disciples of Christ), though the church never enjoyed any administrative role at TCU.
+In 1889 the school was renamed Add-Ran Christian University.

-In keeping with the transition, in 1889 the school was renamed Add-Ran Christian University, though by this time it had quite outgrown the property.

 Move to Waco, roots of rivalry, 1895–1910

 The need for a larger population and transportation base prompted the university to relocate to Waco from 1895 to 1910; it purchased the campus of the defunct Waco Female College.
-The institution was renamed Texas Christian University in 1902, though almost immediately it was dubbed as its acronym TCU.
+The institution was renamed Texas Christian University in 1902, often called TCU.
 It was during this 15-year sojourn in Waco that TCU in 1896 entered the ranks of intercollegiate football and adopted its school colors of purple and white, as well as its distinctive Horned Frog mascot.
-This also laid the groundwork for the rivalry between TCU and cross-town school in Waco, Baylor University.
-"The Revivalry" - as the rivalry is known on both sides - is the most even rivalry in collegiate football at any level, with the series currently led by TCU 55–52–7, and with neither school ever enjoying more than an eight-game win streak; TCU won the eight consecutive games from 1964 to 1971 and Baylor won eight consecutive from 1974 from 1981.
+A rivalry developed between TCU and nearby Baylor University.